-But when we think of diabetes, we usually don’t think about our canine companions.
+But when we think of diabetes, also known as diabetes mellitus and sugar diabetes, we usually don't think about our canine companions.
 Just like people, our pups can become diabetic too.
 And like diabetic people, diabetic dogs can live normal lives with proper care and treatment.

 When it comes to dog diabetes, there are similarities between pooches and pet parents.
 Dog diabetes can be classified as either Type I or Type II.
 Dogs most frequently develop Type I, which means their pancreas is not producing insulin.
 Diabetes Type II, which is actually more common in cats, means your pet is not correctly processing the insulin that is being produced.

-With either diagnosis, your dog’s blood sugar will rise and cause an excessive amount of glucose in the blood.
-While there’s no cure for dog diabetes, once the symptoms are identified and treatment is outlined, there’s a good chance your dog will lead a relatively normal life.
+With either type of diabetes in dogs, the blood sugar will rise and cause an excessive amount of glucose in the blood.
+While there's no cure for dog diabetes, once the symptoms are identified and treatment is outlined, there's a good chance your dog will lead a relatively normal life.

-If your canine compadre exhibits any of these symptoms, have them checked out by your veterinarian to see if they’ve become diabetic or if they’ve come down with another medical condition.
+If your canine compadre exhibits any of these symptoms, have them checked out by your veterinarian to see if they've developed diabetes or if they've come down with another medical condition.
 Need help finding a vet?
-Use our Vet Clinic Finder to locate a practice that’s close to you.
+Use our Vet Clinic Finder to locate a practice that's close to you.

-In addition, your veterinarian will likely request further testing, like blood work, a chemical profile, and a urinalysis.
-An ASPCA Pet Health Insurance Plan can help cover the costs of such procedures.
-Learn more about our coverage options and get a free quote now.
+In addition, your veterinarian will likely request further testing, like blood tests, a chemical profile, and a urinalysis.

-If your veterinarian diagnoses your pooch with diabetes, the bad news is that it can’t be cured and you will need to administer treatments for the rest of your pal’s life.
-The news isn’t entirely bad, though.
-Dog diabetes is quite controllable with proper treatment.
+If your veterinarian diagnoses your pooch with diabetes, the bad news is that it can't be cured, and you will need to administer treatments for the rest of your pal's life—there is good news, though.
+Dog diabetes is quite controllable with proper management and treatment.

 If it is determined that diabetes is the root cause of your dog's symptoms, your veterinarian will probably move forward with some of the following treatments:

-It’s likely that your veterinarian will prescribe insulin treatments for your pooch.
-Your veterinarian or veterinary technician can teach you how to properly administer the injections.
-While the very thought of sticking your pup with a needle may sound painful (perhaps even more so for you than your dog), the needle is very small and most dogs tolerate it pretty well.
-Plus, you’re helping them stay healthy, and that’s the ultimate reward!
+It's likely that your veterinarian will prescribe insulin treatments for your pooch.
+Your veterinarian or veterinary technician can teach you how to properly administer these daily insulin injections.
+While the very thought of sticking your pup with a needle may sound painful, the needle is very small, and most dogs tolerate it pretty well—plus, you're helping them stay healthy, and that's the ultimate reward!

-In addition to insulin and other treatments, successful diabetic care will require you to take your pal in for regular examinations, have routine blood and urine tests completed, and monitor your pup’s weight, food and water consumption, and urination.
+In addition to insulin and other treatments, successful diabetic care will require you to take your pal in for regular examinations and have routine blood and urine tests completed.
+It will also be essential for you to monitor your pup's weight, food and water consumption, and urination.

 Dog diabetes can't be prevented since the exact cause remains unknown.
 However, certain factors can make a pooch more susceptible to developing diabetes.

-Obesity poses a significant risk and increases the likelihood of a dog becoming diabetic.
+Overweight or obese dogs, for instance, have an increased likelihood of becoming diabetic.
 Likewise, dogs who have been diagnosed with an autoimmune disease, heart disease, urinary tract infections, or chronic pancreatitis are more at risk for developing the disease.

 Most diabetic dogs develop the disease when they are between 7 and 10-years-old.
-While proper care, exercise, and a healthy diet are important for all dogs, they are especially important for older dogs and can help prevent them from developing diabetes.
+While proper care, exercise, and a healthy diet are important for all dogs, they are especially important for older dogs and can help prevent the development of diabetes.